rjdirisio/pyvibdmc/docs/potentials.rst

 PyVibDMC Requires the potential energy surface to be callable from Python.

-**Some important points and constraints:**
+**Important points and constraints:**

-- All calculations inside the DMC simulation are done in atomic units.
+* All calculations inside the DMC simulation are done in atomic units.

-- ``PyVibDMC`` itself passes only the coordinates, in Bohr, as a nxmx3 (n=num_geoms,m=num_atoms,3=xyz) NumPy array to the Potential Wrapper ``potential_manager``.
-To pass more than one argument to the Python function you are using, you will need to create a dictionary that you pass to the potential manager (example below).
+* ``PyVibDMC`` itself passes only the coordinates, in Bohr, as a nxmx3 (n=num_geoms,m=num_atoms,3=xyz) NumPy array to the Potential Wrapper ``potential_manager``.

+  - To pass more than one argument to the Python function you are using, you will need to create a dictionary that you pass to the potential manager (example below).
 Otherwise, you will just write a function like: ``def example_potential(cds)``

-- ``PyVibDMC`` expects the function you write to return a 1D NumPy array of potential values in Hartree.
+* ``PyVibDMC`` expects the function you write to return a 1D NumPy array of potential values in Hartree.

 Please follow the next steps for calling a PES from Python written in Fortran or C/C++ after a brief note about parallelization.